GuardianByte/Parspsec1/README.md

 1. A vulnerable login form (`page1.html`) exploitable via SQL Injection.
 2. A secure login form (`page2.html`) protected by **ModSecurity WAF**.

-The goal is to showcase how SQL Injection can be exploited and then mitigated using ModSecurity.
+The goal is to showcase how SQL Injection can be exploited and then mitigated using ModSecurity WAF.

 ---